azaworld/azaworld/README.md

 ## Skills

-During my three years of experience as an Automation Engineer, I've developed a wide range of skills, including:
+During my experience as an Automation Engineer, I've developed a wide range of skills, including:

 - **Test Automation:** Proficiency in creating and maintaining automated test scripts using industry-standard testing frameworks like Selenium, Appium, and JUnit.